GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: HYBRID-METRIC STATE UPDATE IN ERROR-STATE ITERATED KALMAN FILTER

 The discretization variance $R_\mathrm{disc}$ is then incorporated with the uncertainty-based covariance $R_\mathrm{po}^{\mathrm{norm},\ell}$ to obtain the combined point-to-point covariance $R_\mathrm{po}^{\mathrm{comb},\ell}$ as follows:

-where $\lambda_\mathrm{po}$ is an empirically chosen scaling factor introduced to balance the relative contribution of the point-to-point covariance against the point-to-plane covariance $R_\mathrm{pl}^{\ell}$.

-This scaling is motivated by the fact that $R_\mathrm{pl}^{\ell}$ is estimated from planes constructed using tens to hundreds of points~\cite{yuan2022ral}, resulting in substantially lower uncertainty than $R_\mathrm{po}^{\mathrm{norm},\ell}$, which is derived from only two points (i.e., the query and target).
+where $\lambda_\mathrm{po}$ is a user-defined covariance scaling factor to account for the different numerical scales of the point-to-plane and point-to-point residual covariances.
+The need for this scaling arises because $R_\mathrm{pl}^{\ell}$ in (\ref{eq:R_pl}) is estimated from a local plane constructed using tens to hundreds of points~\cite{yuan2022ral}, whereas $R_\mathrm{po}^{\mathrm{norm},\ell}$ in (\ref{eq:R_po}) is derived from a single query-target point correspondence.
+These different geometric supports can lead to different raw covariance scales in the stacked state update.
 Without weight scaling, point-to-plane residuals tend to dominate the state update, causing point-to-point $L_2$ norm residuals to be underweighted.

 For instance, in open or unstructured environments where point-to-plane correspondences are sparse, point-to-point $L_2$ norm residuals can play a crucial role in providing geometric constraints; see Sec.~\ref{subsec: exp_hybrid_metric}.
 When their weights are excessively low, however, they cannot contribute effectively to the state update, leading to degraded estimation performance.
 Thus, by introducing the scaling factor $\lambda_\mathrm{po}$, the proposed formulation enables balanced residual fusion, leading to more consistent state estimation across diverse environments.

 This process is applied to all elements of $\mathcal{C}_\mathrm{po}$ (i.e., point-to-point correspondences), yielding the point-to-point $L_2$ norm residuals $z_\mathrm{po}^{\mathrm{norm},\ell}$, Jacobians $\mathbf{H}_{\widetilde{\mathbf{x}},\mathrm{po}}^{\mathrm{norm},\ell}$, and combined point-to-point covariances $R_\mathrm{po}^{\mathrm{comb},\ell}$ for each correspondence.
 These terms are then utilized in the hybrid-metric state update described in Sec.~\ref{subsec:hybrid-metric state update}.